Where to Do Milky Way Photography in Arizona

 This is one of the best spots in the country to do Milky Way Photography.
 When we scouted the area, there was construction on the road.
 We are going back to get more insanely great milky way images, and we run a photo tour here.

-Lee’s Ferry, Arizona Photography Hot Spot Location
+Lee’s Ferry, Arizona, Photography Location

 Not just for night photography!
 This is also an insanely cool daytime photography location and a great place for the whole family to experience.